ppy/osu-wiki/news/2025/2025-04-18-osutaiko-world-cup-semifinals-recap.md

 Interested in some awesome scores?
 No worries, we got you covered!

 - We know that Japan always had players that were above and beyond.
-But ::{ flag=JP }:: ::Grape\1Tea::{ user=9540073 } has taken us to a very skillful ride this weekend, as he hit a double S on both of the Hidden picks this week's pool had to offer.
+But ::{ flag=JP }:: ::Grape_Tea::{ user=9540073 } has taken us to a very skillful ride this weekend, as he hit a double S on both of the Hidden picks this week's pool had to offer.
 On [cluli - they besties](https://osu.ppy.sh/beatmapsets/2350993#taiko/5059153) as well as [The Ghost Of 3.13 - Forgotten](https://osu.ppy.sh/beatmapsets/2351057#taiko/5059325), the Japanese captain has scored over one million points.

 ---